 Acupuncture is well known for its ability to relax the patient and this has been demonstrated in an IVF setting.
 Our patients frequently comment on how relaxed they feel after their treatments.

 The connection between sleep and fertility is not always self evident, although getting to bed early with your partner may for some couples have obvious benefits.

 You may not realise that the quality and quantity of your sleep influences sex hormones, sperm production, ovulation, immune factors, weight gain, mood, stress levels and longevity as well as the more obvious stamina.

 It takes two and this stressful journey is traveled more easily when the two of you do it together, supporting each other.
-Whether it is unexplained infertility, male factor or ovarian issues, focusing on improving general health and the health of the gametes on both sides often provides the solution when nothing else is working.
-Many of the couples we have treated have voiced an appreciation of the emotional and psychological benefits they experience when they come for treatments together.
-Saturday tends to be our couples day in the clinic.
+Whether it is unexplained infertility, male factor or ovarian issues, focusing on improving general and reproductive health on both sides often helps.
+Many of the couples we have seen have voiced an appreciation of the emotional and psychological benefits they experience when they come to the clinic together.